AdaptiveCpp/AdaptiveCpp/doc/install-android.md

 When compiling with the Vulkan backend enabled add the additional following arguments:

 * `-DWITH_VULKAN_BACKEND=ON`
-* `-DCMAKE_PROGRAM_PATH=$CLSPV_NDK_PATH`
 * `-DSPIRV-Tools_DIR=$SPIRV_TOOLS_NDK_PATH/lib/cmake/SPIRV-Tools`
 * `-DACPP_VULKAN_HPP_PATH=$VULKAN_HPP_PATH`
 * `-DACPP_SPIRV_HEADER_PATH=$SPIRV_TOOLS_SOURCE_PATH/external/spirv-headers`
+* `-DACPP_CLSPV_PATH=/data/local/tmp/sycl/clspv`

 ## Native Compile AdaptiveCpp

-Now we have cross compiled AdaptiveCpp libraries to use on our device, we also need to be able to cross compile SYCL application.
+Now we have cross compiled AdaptiveCpp libraries to use on our device, we also need to be able to cross compile a SYCL application.
 To do that on the host a native AdaptiveCpp compiler is required, which can be built using the [standard build and install instructions](installing.md).
-To build a native AdaptiveCpp from the same source, using an LLVM from the same version, and with the same backends enabled.
+Follow these to build a native AdaptiveCpp from the same source, using an LLVM from the same version, and with the same backends enabled.

-The commands to to this are omitted from these instructions, but so we can refer to the native build in later instructions, lets export the path to the install directory
+The commands to do this are omitted from these instructions, but so we can refer to the native build in later instructions, lets export the path to the install directory

 ```sh